JosiahKhor93/Python-Machine-learning-for-Investment/README.md

-## A free data science course for anybody: Learn applied statistics and machine learning for Quantitative Investment in Python
+##  A self-created course for my own personal learning: Learn applied statistics and machine learning for Quantitative Investment in Python

-  *Self-study friendly Python 3.6, specialised Data science and algorithmic trading and investment programming tutorial notebooks for anybody who's interested.*
+  *This repo will contain Python 3.6, specialised Data science and algorithmic trading and investment programming self-study tutorial notebooks for anybody who's interested.*

-**Note: Will be adding a contents table in here soon!**
+**Note: Will be adding a table of contents with the curriculum in here soon!**